 In 1994, he purchased and ran a small radiator shop in Hebbville, Nova Scotia.
 There, he built a reputation for great customer service and satisfaction.
 He grew the business into a full-service automotive repair facility.
 Eventually the business became a Napa Autopro outlet.

 Global demand for paper had been in steady decline for years, leading many to be concerned about the future of the Resolute Forest Products operation.
-At the end of 2011, Mike left the employ of the mill, amid rumours of impending closure.
+At the end of 2011, Trent left the employ of the mill, amid rumours of impending closure.

-In early 2012, Mike drew upon his millwright and managerial skills to open an industrial maintenance business, under the name of Hebbville Radiator Contracting.
+In early 2012, Trent drew upon his millwright and managerial skills to open an industrial maintenance business, under the name of Hebbville Radiator Contracting.
 This business employed a handful of skilled and experienced tradesmen.

-During early 2012, Mike was still working at the mill site, but this time as a sub-contractor for firms such as Black and McDonald, and Ashland Canada.
+During early 2012, Trent was still working at the mill site, but this time as a sub-contractor for firms such as Black and McDonald, and Ashland Canada.
 These companies were contracted by Resolute to undertake equipment disassembly and removal.
 (See descriptions of the work we completed during this time on our Projects page.)

 Closure of Resolute Forest Products (Bowater Mersey)